srappel/srappel.github.io/_pages/about.md

 * Advisor for [GIS Club at UWM](https://www.facebook.com/groups/31093391757/) and the Alpha Mu chapter of [Gamma Theta Upsilon](https://gammathetaupsilon.org/)

 * Moderator of [/r/AcademicLibrarians](https://www.reddit.com/r/AcademicLibrarians/)

+## Wisconsin Old Fashioned

+* Muddle an orange slice, some bar cherries with syrup, and bitters in the bottom of a large glass

+* Fill the glass with ice

+* Add a large serving or 2 of Brandy (nothing fancy)

+* Finish with a splash of 7-Up or Squirt